Chorus/DynamicsDocs/docs/CRM/Opportunity.md

 ## Close Opportunities

-- **Patient Opportunities** are closed as "Won" when the authorization is populated on the [authorization workflow](../CRM/AuthWF.md) and the workflow is marked as Finished.
+- **Patient Opportunities** are closed as 'Won' when the authorization is populated on the [authorization workflow](../CRM/AuthWF.md) and the workflow is marked as Finished.

   <img src ='/img/wonopp.png' width='600'/>

-- **Practitioner Opportunities** are closed as "Won" when the practitioner is given a qualification and the workflow is marked as Finished.
+- **Practitioner Opportunities** are closed as 'Won' when the practitioner is given a qualification and the workflow is marked as Finished.
 - Click 'Close as lost' to close patient/practitioner opportunities as lost.
 A description of why the opportunity was lost can be recorded.

   <img src ='/img/closeopp.png' width='600'/>